 Internships in the United States

 Over in the United States, Boston University provides The American Law Internship Program in cooperation with the Academic Internship Council, with the aim to help foreign LLM students gain professional experience and learn about US legal culture.
 These internships are full time, can be paid or unpaid and last four months or more.

 What about if you are an international student?

 One excellent way for international students to get ahead in the internship game is to apply to companies who do business in their respective countries of origin.
-Such interns will have a deep understanding of both their home country law system and the one in their country of study and internship.
-Employers will benefit from it, and it will be likely that they will hire a successful intern again, on per-case basis.
+Such interns will have a deep understanding of both their home country law system and the one in their country of study and internship, and they will also have the relevant language skills.
+Employers will benefit from this, and it will be likely that they will hire a successful intern again, on per-case basis.

-An internship whilst studying your LLM program is a perfect opportunity to start networking professionally.
-Contacts are not only indispensable for making many doors open, but even their presence on your Linked In reference section will influence future employers.Find your PERFECT LLM PROGRAM
+Undertaking an internship whilst studying your LLM program is a perfect opportunity to start networking professionally.
+Contacts are not only indispensable for making many doors open, but even their presence on your LinkedIn reference section will influence future employers.Find your PERFECT LLM PROGRAM